-There are many different issues that custom-designed porcelain veneers can address, but not many patients realize that they can straighten crooked teeth.
+There are many different issues that custom designed porcelain veneers can address, but not many patients realize that they can straighten crooked teeth.
 The beauty of porcelain veneers is that they can completely reinvent the appearance of your teeth by replacing the blemished tooth structure on their front surfaces.
 This means the highly lifelike shells of porcelain can correct several different types of concerns in nearly an instant.

 Crooked Teeth: A Problem for Your Oral Health and Self-Esteem

 Misaligned teeth can leave individuals embarrassed to smile or show their teeth in public.
 Beyond leaving individuals insecure about their appearance, crooked teeth can cause significant dental problems.
 Crowded or crooked teeth are more difficult to clean, which can lead to higher incidents of decay and cavities.
 Cooked teeth have even been linked to jaw pain and TMJ disorder.
 If you have lived with misaligned teeth for years, you may be surprised to learn about the health benefits of straightening your smile using porcelain veneers or orthodontic treatments.
 There are health benefits to straightening misaligned teeth.
 Orthodontic treatment with traditional metal braces, Invisalign (invisible braces), lingual braces, or doing veneers allows for better cleaning.

 How Porcelain Veneers Work